Below are some useful facts about eating disorders in men including the prevalence, age of onset and the common risk factors.

 In 2007 the NHS Information Centre carried out a snapshot survey of people in England over the age of 16.
 It found that an alarming 6.4 per cent of adults had a problem with food, a figure much higher than previously thought.
 A quarter of this figure was men suggesting a possible increase in the number of males affected.

-Recent reports from the Royal College of Practitioners has indicated a 66 per cent rise of male hospital admissions.
+Recent reports from the Royal College of Practitioners in 2010 indicated a 66 per cent rise of male hospital admissions.
 However it is thought this new figure could still be the tip of the iceberg.

 Age of onset

 Males of any age can develop an eating disorder but they are most likely to begin between 14 and 25 – it is not unusual to have an eating disorder in middle age.
-This increased likelihood could have something to do with transitions.
+This increased likelihood could have something to do with transitional periods in life.

 Even though comparatively little research has been carried out on eating disorders in men, it does seem apparent that many of the commonly known risk factors are applicable.
 In particular the role of eating disorders being a coping mechanism, or an expression of, underlying emotional stress – this is applicable to males as much as it is females.
 This means any unresolved distress consequently presents a risk to developing eating problems.

 In addition, there are a number of other risk factors that can contribute: